stahnkiong/microweb_astro/src/content/post/digital-border-control.md

 publishDate: 2021-03-21T00:00:00Z
 author: Admin
 title: "Building a COVID-19 Border Control System in 72 Hours"
 excerpt: "In a global crisis, innovation was essential.
 We built a wearable tech system with QR codes to manage borders, ensuring safety and privacy.
-Real solutions, real impact."
+Real solutions, real impact. **Follow Up - 2022-04-30 : Visitors are exempted from filling the E-Health Declaration Form since 30 April 2022.**"
 image: ~/assets/images/blog/ehdf.webp
 tags:
   - Technology